Tuesday, 12 April 2016

-Gutsy lamb dish that can be crispy or casseroled.
+Gutsy lamb dish that's low in fat can be crispy or casseroled.
 Or both!

 Courtesy of Bing @ Copyright BBC Good Food and licensed for reuse